Print-on-Demand: How to Design, Promote & Sell Your Own Merchandise Online

 Stephen Sharer Facebook Shop

 This article runs through the exact process he and his team took, in painstaking detail.
-And while much of it focuses on product ideation, sourcing, branding and packaging - none of which are applicable to print-on-demand - what’s interesting is looking at how they gave their new store a kickstart.
+And while much of it focuses on product optimisation, sourcing, branding and packaging - none of which are applicable to print-on-demand - what’s interesting is looking at how they gave their new store a kick start.

 Starting an Online Shop: A Beginner's Guide